Welcome To Hell (1981)

 Is this happening to me or is it just a dream"

-recorded as part of the band's initial three-track demo; the one that got them noticed.
-It lacks none of the energy or ferocity
+originally recorded as part of the band's initial three-track demo; the one that got them noticed.
+It lacks none of the energy

-of the original, yet it is a little more focused.
-It is a fitting counterpoint to the previous song and picks up the tempo
+or ferocity of the original, yet it is a little more focused.
+It is a fitting counterpoint to the previous song and picks

-an album obsessed with the darker side of life seems to have its light-hearted moments.
-After such a truly dark and epic piece
+smut.
+Even an album obsessed with the darker side of life seems to have its light-hearted moments.
+After such a truly dark

 "I don't want to be born